1. Fishing Year

 8.5 No person whose membership has been terminated shall be allowed onto Association water as a guest.

-Retired Member : On reaching the age of 65 years will be allowed the reduced rate provided he /she has completed five years as a fully paid member.
-On reaching the age of 75 years the member will be given a free ticket provided he/she have paid their subscriptions for the previous 10 years.
+Retired Member : On reaching the age of 66 years will be allowed the reduced rate provided he /she has completed the previous five years as a fully paid member.
+On reaching the age of 75 years the member will be given a free ticket provided he/she have paid their subscription for the previous 10 years.

 Season Visitors : Anyone living outside of the area may apply to join as a season visitor.
 Applicants will go onto a waiting list which is available for inspection by members.
 Season visitors will be subject to the same rules as local members but will have no voting rights.

-Any member fishing illegally, breaking rules or selling fish shall forfeit his permit.
+Any member fishing illegally or selling fish shall forfeit his permit.

-Members must make a catch return, then submit it to the secretary not later than the end of November.
+Members must make a catch return and submit it to the secretary: Colin Hind, Station House, Featherstone, NE49 0JF.
+Tel: 07850790630 not later than the end of November.

-Juniors : These tickets can be obtained from Armstrongs shop, Main Street, Haltwhistle.
+Juniors : These tickets can be obtained from Edens Lawn Service Station, Haltwhistle.